Why NIO Stock Is Rising Today

 So what

-In a new note released before the market opened on Tuesday, UBS analyst Paul Gong upgraded NIO to neutral from sell and raised his price target to $16.30 from just $1.00.
-(For reference, NIO's shares were trading at $16.25 as of 10:30 a.m.
-EDT.)
+NIO's shares opened lower on Monday, after the company said that its secondary stock offering had priced at $17, $1.50 below Friday's closing price.
+That suggested to investors that NIO's bankers might have needed to sweeten the deal in order to sell the shares, but concerns might have been overblown.

-NIO expects to begin deliveries of its latest model, the sporty EC6 crossover, next month.
+NIO will begin deliveries of its latest model, the EC6, this month.
 Image source: NIO.

-Gong was bearish on NIO not long ago.
-While he didn't go as far as rating it a buy, his upgrade represents a significant change of heart, and the reasons for the change seem sound: The company's fundamentals have improved.
+It seems more likely that the banks' investors hesitated because NIO's plans for the proceeds of the offering -- $1.5 billion, roughly -- are a little complicated.

-Gong noted that NIO's sales volumes recovered nicely in the second quarter, and that the company guided to continued sales strength in Q3.
-NIO also delivered on its promise to improve gross margin, he wrote, and that, plus the company's successful capital raise in June, have "assuaged" his prior concerns about its balance sheet.
+Here's the simplified version.
+Earlier this year, when NIO was nearly out of cash, it made a deal to raise about $1 billion from economic-development authorities in its home province in China, in exchange for a 24.1% stake in its Chinese assets.

 Now what